Horncastle: Market and horse fair

 Horncastle gained a Crown market charter in the 13th century.
 It was long known for its great August horse fair, a famous trading event that continued until the mid-20th century.
 It ended after the Second World War, when horses had largely ceased to be used on farms.
 The town remains a centre of the antiques trade.

 The annual horse fair was probably first held in the 13th century.
 It would last for a week or more every August.
 In the 19th century it was probably the largest such event in the United Kingdom.
 The slogan, "Horncastle for horses", was a sign of the town's standing in this trade.
 The fair was George Borrow's setting for some scenes in his semi-autobiographical books Lavengro and The Romany Rye.
 The last was held in 1948.
 Livestock markets continued for pigs and cattle, the last cattle market being held in 2000.

 In 1894 the Stanhope Memorial, designed by E. Lingen Barker, was raised in the centre of the Market Place in memory of Edward Stanhope MP.
 It is a Grade II listed structure made of limestone, red sandstone and pink and grey streaked marble.

 Notable buildings

 The Grade II listed Old Court House in Louth Road was built in 1865.
 There are 116 other listed edifices in the town, including the three places of worship – St Mary's (Grade II*), Holy Trinity (Grade II) and the Congregational Church (Grade II) – and several sections of the Roman walls (Grade I).
+The former Horncastle Town Hall was built as a drill hall and completed in around 1903.

+The Sir Joseph Banks Centre commemorates the botanist who sailed with Captain Cook on HMS Endeavour.
+Banks, who lived at nearby Revesby Abbey, contributed to botanical science, with around 80 plant species bearing his name, and helped establish Kew Gardens as a leading institution.